Module 12: Attention

 To appreciate why attention research is crucial, consider the scaling characteristics of modern language models:

-• GPT-3 (96 layers, 2048 context): ~{python} complexity_gpt3_attn_gb just for attention matrices during forward pass, {python} complexity_gpt3_train_gb with gradients during training
+- GPT-3 (96 layers, 2048 context): ~1.5 GB just for attention matrices during the forward pass, ~7.5 GB once gradients and optimizer state are added during training

-• GPT-4 (estimated 120 layers, 32K context): Would require {python} complexity_gpt4_gb for attention alone without optimization, exceeding single-GPU memory
+- GPT-4 (estimated 120 layers, 32K context): would require ~480 GB for attention alone without optimization, far exceeding any single-GPU memory budget

 These constraints drive modern attention research: